MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 ## Step 2: Load the data

 The fraud detection dataset contains credit card transactions made by European cardholders in September 2013 over the course of two days.
-The dataset contains only numerical features, which is the result of a Principal Component Analysis (PCA) transformation that was done on the original features.
+The dataset contains only numerical features, which is the result of a Principal Component Analysis (PCA) transformation that was applied to the original features.
 The only features that haven't been transformed with PCA are `Time` and `Amount`.
 To protect confidentiality, we can't provide the original features or more background information about the dataset.

 - The features `V1`, `V2`, `V3`, …, `V28` are the principal components obtained with PCA.
-- The feature `Time` contains the elapsed seconds between each transaction and the first transaction in the dataset.
+- The feature `Time` contains the elapsed seconds between a transaction and the first transaction in the dataset.
 - The feature `Amount` is the transaction amount.
 This feature can be used for example-dependent cost-sensitive learning.
 - The column `Class` is the response (target) variable and takes the value `1` for fraud and `0` otherwise.

 Out of the 284,807 transactions, only 492 are fraudulent.
-Therefore, the minority class (fraud) accounts for only about 0.172% of the data, thereby making the dataset highly imbalanced.
+Therefore, the minority class (fraud) accounts for only about 0.172% of the data, making the dataset highly imbalanced.

-- creditcard.csv
+The following table shows a preview of the _creditcard.csv_ data:

 |"Time"|"V1"|"V2"|"V3"|"V4"|"V5"|"V6"|"V7"|"V8"|"V9"|"V10"|"V11"|"V12"|"V13"|"V14"|"V15"|"V16"|"V17"|"V18"|"V19"|"V20"|"V21"|"V22"|"V23"|"V24"|"V25"|"V26"|"V27"|"V28"|"Amount"|"Class"|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|